 Hi!
 My name is Jen and I’m The Chaos Boss.
 Before kids, I was a high school visual art teacher who was constantly told, “Wow, you’re surprisingly Type-A for your occupation.”

 That assessment (while true) always interested me.
 Yes, most people that fit into the artist stereotype are not the neatest of beings.
 And yes, it’s a fact that art-making can be messy and chaotic.
 But to me, chaos is not equivalent to bad.
-Order and chaos have a strangely symbiotic relationship.
-Consider this: There must be order before chaos can exist, and there must be chaos before order can exist.
+Order and chaos have a wonderfully symbiotic relationship: there must be order for chaos to exist, and there must be chaos for order to exist.

 Over the years, I’ve developed successful methods for organizing stuff in different situations.
-As a teacher, my art room was labeled for easy access to tools and materials, and was always clean to maintain a healthy working environment for my students.
+As a teacher, my room was labeled for easy access to tools and materials, and was always clean to maintain a healthy working environment.
 As a wife, I developed systems for organizing our daily necessities as well as longer-term storage solutions.
 And now, as a mother, I’ve modified or innovated previous ways of organizing and containing stuff to adapt to our ever-evolving family needs.

-Organization is a dynamic concept because we as persons are always changing.
+Organization is a dynamic concept because we as people are always changing.
 And that’s why I’m glad you’re here.
-I strive as a professional organizer and organizational strategies blogger to provide ideas and inspiration so that you to can become the boss of your own chaos.
+I strive as a professional organizer to provide inspiration, creativity, motivation, and expertise to help you become the boss of your own chaos.